10up/ElasticPress/README.md

 ### Admin

 The admin module integrates all post listing queries (used here `/wp-admin/edit.php`) with Elasticsearch.
-This will make editing your content much easier.
+This will make editing and browsing your content much easier.

 ### Related Posts

 Related Posts finds similiar content by comparing terms and post fields.
 A posts related content is appended to the single view of that post.
+The module is super performant unlike many Wordpress counterparts.

 ### WooCommerce